-- (a) When reviewing a development application, Council shall consider the suitability of the site in terms of steepness of grades, soils, geology, and environmentally sensitive areas, including watercourses, wetlands, and proximity to coastal shorelines. - (b) Before approving development of a site having a slope that exceeds twenty-five (25) percent, Council may require the development proposal to be reviewed by a certified planner, geologist, engineer, or similar professional.
-The review shall evaluate the site's soil and geological stability, proposed site grading, drainage, vegetation removal, landscaping, and the potential of the development to cause stormwater runoff, erosion, or pollution affecting adjacent properties, wetlands, water bodies. - (d) Excavation or filling-in of land to prepare a site for development will be limited to an extent that is deemed by Council to be environmentally and aesthetically acceptable. - (e) A development application will provide sufficient information to show the extent of any proposed clearing, excavation, or filling-in of the site. - (f) An approval in principle or a permit to develop will not be granted when in Council's opinion the proposed clearing, excavation, filling-in of land, or other site development will result in unacceptable drainage, environmental, or aesthetic impacts, or will be more than is necessary to suitably develop the site.
+- (a) When reviewing a development application, Council shall consider the suitability of the site in terms of steepness of grades, soils, geology, and environmentally sensitive areas, including watercourses, wetlands, and proximity to coastal shorelines. - (b) Before approving development of a site having a slope that exceeds fifteen (15) percent, Council may require the development proposal to be reviewed by a certified planner, geologist, engineer, or similar professional.
+The review shall evaluate the site's soil and geological stability, proposed site grading, drainage, vegetation removal, landscaping, and the potential of the development to cause stormwater runoff, erosion, or pollution affecting adjacent properties, wetlands, water bodies.

+- (d) Excavation or infilling of land to prepare a site for development will be limited to an extent that is deemed by Council to be environmentally and aesthetically acceptable. - (e) A development application will provide sufficient information to show the extent of any proposed clearing, excavation, or infilling of the site. - (f) An approval in principle or development permit will not be granted when in Council's opinion, the proposed clearing, excavation, infilling of land, or other site development will result in unacceptable drainage, environmental, or aesthetic impacts, or will be more than is necessary to suitably develop the site.